 - Ideally you’ll be able to supply drafts of all the content before the designing even starts.
 This is because the design should depend on the content – its mood and its goals.
 I can help shape your content if you want.

 We also need to work out the organisation of your site – the ‘information architecture’ – the order that we present your content, what pages there are, what sections pages are grouped in.
 I like to be involved in this step.

 And depending on your goals, it’s probably best to do SEO research even before starting the content!
 This can add a thick layer of complexity and expense to the project though, so I recommend you check out my guide to SEO so you’re well informed from the beginning.

 So hopefully you supply me with your content and some answers from my design questionnaire, as well as some examples of sites and features that you love and hate.

-- I will prepare some layout designs of a few of your pages at different screen sizes in image format for your comments.
+After receiving feedback I’ll prepare some actual page mock-ups at different screen sizes in image format for your comments.

 - When you’re happy with the design I’ll develop the site (do all the coding).
 I would like final copies of all your content (text and images etc.) before starting this development stage.

 Then I’ll upload a working version to a test server so you can check it all out.